CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/gathering-skills/forestry.md

 - **Level 10: Journeyman Forester** - Growing expertise in forestry and ability to identify more complex wood types.
 Journeyman Foresters are recognized for their skill and may begin taking on apprentices.
 - **Level 15: Master Forester** - Exceptional skill in forestry and ability to identify rare wood types.
 Master Foresters are highly respected and can teach advanced techniques.
 - **Level 18: Grand Master Forester** - Legendary skill in forestry and ability to identify legendary wood types.
 Grand Masters can develop new techniques and teach advanced methods.
-- **Level 20: Artisan Legend** - Creation of legendary wood supplies and ability to influence the future of forestry.
-Artisan Legends can identify and harvest wood types that combine multiple properties.
+- **Level 20: Legendary Artisan Forester** - Creation of legendary wood supplies and ability to influence the future of forestry.
+Legendary Artisan Foresters can create masterpieces that combine multiple disciplines and may develop entirely new approaches to their craft.
+Their influence shapes the future of forestry itself.

 ## Level Bonuses
 | Level | Production Points | Abilities |